Skip to content

 Beinn Leoid — common questions

-How hard is Beinn Leoid?
+How prominent is Beinn Leoid?

-Where do I park for Beinn Leoid?
+Where should I park to climb Beinn Leoid?

 Standard parking is at NC303256 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Beinn Leoid?
+When should I climb Beinn Leoid?

 The standard good-weather months for Beinn Leoid are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.